TheBoneJarmer/Arqanore/README.md

 # Arqanore
 ## About
-Arqanore is a 2D and 3D OpenGL game library written in C++ for Windows and Linux desktop.
+Arqanore is a 2D OpenGL game library written in C++ for Windows and Linux desktop.

 ## Requirements
 ### 3rd party libs